jonathanw82/bristol-central-gym/README.md

 ### Testing:

-The Website has been tested by the author and others and is working as intended the test carried out were as follow’s:
+The Website has been tested by the author and others and is working as intended the tests carried out were as follows:

 #### Browsers tested
 Edge , Firefox,  Opera, Chrome.